OpenDreamKit/OpenDreamKit.github.io/_posts/2017-04-06-WomenInSage.md

 As for contributions, only 4 participants had contributed to Sage in the past which included the 3 organizers.
 Also, a majority of participants had never attended a Sage Days before.
-Actually, 6 of them had never even heard of Sage Days and 2 of them sayd they did not think it was "for them".
+Actually, 6 of them had never even heard of Sage Days and 2 of them said they did not think it was "for them".

 !["I had never heard of Sage Days": 35.3%, "I thought Sage Days were not for me": 11.8%, "I wanted to but never had the time nor the occasion": 17.6% , "I attended once": 17.6%, "I attended many times": 17.6%](/public/images/womenInSage/sage-days-attendance.png){:class="img-responsive"}